Sample of Civil War era carved coin jewelry

 The “rules” of Love Tokens are simple; they MUST be actual currency AND carved or engrave by hand.
 Although there has been some controversy over the legality of coin carving in the past, it is currently NOT against the law.
 It is similar to the coin imprinting machines you might see at the zoo or in amusement parks.
 As long as the coin altering is not done with intent to defraud anyone, it is NOT considered illegal defacement of currency.

-At Harlequin Carved Coins I try to keep the Love Token tradition alive by carving each piece by hand and designing each image specifically for the receiver of the coin.
+At Carved Coins llc, I try to keep the Love Token tradition alive by carving each piece by hand and designing each image specifically for the receiver of the coin.
 The customer gets to choose the coin that is used for their love coin, usually selecting a year that is meaningful or a coin with a specific image, like the state or park quarters.
 I then start each coin by drilling a tiny hole(s) then using a fine toothed jeweler’s saw to carve each piece by hand, sometimes taking several hours on one coin.
 The finished carved coins are wrapped with a bezel and set as a pendant for a necklace, bracelet or keychain.
 As a coin carver, I am inspired by the journey the coin is going to take and the relationship between the designer and the receiver of the coin.
 Nearly 90 percent of my designs are created by the customers themselves and each carry a special meaning.
 I have designed coins to represent people’s names and personal messages or turned the coin into animals or objects (like ships or lighthouses).
-People have come to me for images close to their heart like remembrance pieces and even pictures of the wearer’s family or pets.
+People have come to me for images close to their heart like remembrance pieces and even pictures of pets or replicating a loved one's handwriting.
 PLEASE contact me with any ideas you have!
 I am always happy to help you design something that will be meaningful for you and/or your loved one.

 Carved Coins LLC